Stocks rise on U.S. data, euro gains on Spain

 But stocks on Wall Street ended their strongest quarter in more than two years.
 Investors flocked to consumer-oriented shares after data showed U.S. consumer spending rose by the most in seven months in February and consumer confidence rebounded to its highest in more than a year in March.

-The S&P consumer staples sector index .GSPS rose 0.7 percent and the S&P consumer discretionary sector index .GSPD added 0.4 percent.
+The S&P consumer staples sector index rose 0.7 percent and the S&P consumer discretionary sector index added 0.4 percent.

 "You're seeing a bit of sector rotation," said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.
 "That underscores investors are still constructive on the equity market."